Share

 ✅ Often allows special catch-up contributions for people close to retirement.

-Not always protected under the Employee Retirement Income Security Act of 1974 (ERISA), meaning creditor protection can be weaker.
+Not always protected under ERISA, meaning creditor protection can be weaker.

 ❌ Rollovers are more restrictive compared to 401(k)s.